I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pallocate_contiguous_dma_buffer.md

 UID : NC:hdaudio.PALLOCATE_CONTIGUOUS_DMA_BUFFER
 title : PALLOCATE_CONTIGUOUS_DMA_BUFFER
 author : windows-driver-content
-description : The AllocateContiguousDmaBuffer routine allocates a DMA buffer that consists of a single, contiguous block of physical memory.The function pointer type for an AllocateContiguousDmaBuffer routine is defined as: old-location : audio\allocatecontiguousdmabuffer.htm old-project : audio ms.assetid : 4538ce8e-fccd-4862-b226-a99fe578a5fd
+description : The AllocateContiguousDmaBuffer routine allocates a DMA buffer that consists of a single, contiguous block of physical memory.The function pointer type for an AllocateContiguousDmaBuffer routine is defined as old-location : audio\allocatecontiguousdmabuffer.htm old-project : audio ms.assetid : 4538ce8e-fccd-4862-b226-a99fe578a5fd